Scheana Shay Divorce: Would She Ever Share Another Relationship On ‘Vanderpump Rules’?

 “I see people in this audience.
 I see a lot of people, Andy,” Scheana Shay told Andy who asked her about possibly dating Mike Comrie, even though it may not have been him in her Snapchats.

 So, what does Mike think about her moving on?
-Well, apparently they are still cordial but he started disappearing near the end of their marriage.
+Well, apparently they are still cordial, but he started disappearing near the end of their marriage.
 And he may be focusing on himself and his music now that he’s single and starting over.
 But Shay reveals that it was rough in the end, as he wouldn’t communicate with her and he would actually disappear.

 “We didn’t speak for over a week.
 When I was here for the VanderCrawl, him and I hadn’t spoken,” Scheana Shay explains about her marriage near the end of their relationship, adding that the story about him disappearing for a week is true, explaining, “He went to the studio one night and didn’t come back for over a week.”